streetturtle/awesome-wm-widgets/batteryarc-widget/README.md

 	{ -- Right widgets
     	layout = wibox.layout.fixed.horizontal,
 		...
-		batteryarc_widget,
+		batteryarc_widget(),
 		...
 ```
-You can get the icon for warning popup [here](https://vk.com/images/stickers/1933/512.png)

 ## Troubleshooting

-In case of any doubts or questions don't hesitate to raise an [issue](https://github.com/streetturtle/awesome-wm-widgets/issues/new).
+In case of any doubts or questions please raise an [issue](https://github.com/streetturtle/awesome-wm-widgets/issues/new).